rpbaptist/IMK-Corne-case-fixes/README.md

 ![bent jack](pics/bentjack.png) ![fitted jack](pics/fitted_jack.png)

-I put elictrical tape over the upper TRRS connectors meant for the flip side, so the jack wouldn't touch those.
-Then I glued the jack to the board and fitted it with elictrical tape.
+I put electrical tape over the upper TRRS connectors meant for the flip side, so the jack wouldn't touch those.
+Then I glued the jack to the board and fitted it with electrical tape.

 I flowed solder into the holes from underneath, then connected it from the top.